Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 COVID-19’s Impact on Hiring Trends

-• Employees were hesitant to shift employment in the initial days of the epidemic, resulting in a 47 percent decline in applications throughout all professions.
+• Employees were hesitant to shift employment in the initial days of the epidemic, resulting in a 47% decline in applications throughout all professions.

-• Hotels, entertainment, trade exhibitions, travel & tourism, conferences, manufacturing and bars, and restaurants were all affected by COVID in the United States.
+• Hotels, entertainment, trade exhibitions, travel & tourism, conferences, manufacturing and bars, and restaurants were all affected by COVID-19 in the United States.

 Facts and Figures on Job Postings

-• 35 percent of job seekers look for vacancies on social networking sites.
+• 35% of job seekers look for vacancies on social networking sites.

-• To expedite the recruitment process, 44 percent of organizations use readily available information such as social media profiles.
+• To expedite the recruitment process, 44% of organizations use readily available information such as social media profiles.

-• 51 percent of respondents felt a job posting with visual features such as photographs or videos will make the organization more appealing.
+• 51% of respondents felt a job posting with visual features such as photographs or videos would make the organization more appealing.

-• You’ll get 75 percent more clicks if you provide a salary range in your listing than if you don’t.
+• You’ll get 75% more clicks if you provide a salary range in your listing than if you don’t.

 • SHRM also highlights that the language used in job postings can dissuade a wide range of prospects.